HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 ```

 ## Managed sessions
 - Instead of storing the user ID in a cookie, we can create a new database model called "session" which has an expiration time, ID, and a user ID.
-When a user logs in, we create a new session record for them in the database and *instead of putting the user's ID in the cookie*, we put the session ID.
+When a user logs in, we create a new session record for them in the database and *instead of putting the user's ID in the cookie*, we put the session's ID.
 When the user makes a request, we use that to find the user attached to the (unexpired) session.
 - Some apps even store the IP address of the session so users can use that to help them identify which session to delete.

 > [!info]- Expired sessions